mmbman/Katagiri/1984-05-29-Juundo-Shiki-Talk-2.md

 - Computer.

 Computer.
 We, anyway, create a computer; that means human beings are already computer.
 Computer means before you create a computer, human body is exactly fantastic computer system there.
 Alright?
 Do you understand?
 That’s why we can create computers.

 But now, the problem is, people are really dependent on the machine, computer as a machine, and forgetting the human origin of the computer, from where it comes.

 Do you understand?
 We are already computer, [...] computer, something more than a machine, alright?
 That’s why we can create computer.
 But now everyone is really crazy about a computer, just like a god, believing in god.
 Yes it is!
 But that is a little bit perverted, because completely they forget themselves.
-Because we such a computer.
+Because we are such a computer.
 Who creates?
 We create.
 And then you create computer, and finally the computer eats you up. *[Nervous laughter.]* That’s the problem.
 If you create the computer, you have to anyway use it subjectively, positively; anyway you should use it.
 Alright?

 But anyway, this is a computer.
 So what is a computer?
 Computer is... science?
 Modern science is physics, and modern science creates this computer.
 That’s wonderful – in a sense.
 And this computer looks at the cause and effect, how?
 Structure of the computer, in other words, original idea of computer comes from what?
 I don’t know the computer, but anyway, I want to ask you what is the original idea of computers?